 The last day of this short trip is here.
 Skip the inn breakfast today and head to Bouchon Bakery instead.
 There might be a line, but it moves fast.
 Order a cappuccino and a cheese danish.
 Also, purchase a couple of O-noyoudidnts and a package of Bouchons to go.
 For you, for friends… do you need an excuse?

 Today’s tasting will be at Darioush.
-This is not your traditional Napa valley winery.
-Design and decor at this Persian-inspired palace are over the top: opulence surrounds and no cost was spared.
-You will notice a meticulous attention to detail everywhere you look.
+This is not your traditional Napa Valley winery.
+Design and decor at this Persian-inspired palace are over the top: opulence surrounds, and no cost was spared.
+You will notice meticulous attention to detail everywhere you look.
 Thankfully, the top-notch mentality spills onto the wines as well.
 Hosted in one of owner Darioush Khaledi’s actual cellars and seated amongst his personal wine collection, the ‘By Invitation Only‘ 120-minute tour/tasting will be the tasting to beat for the weekend.
 Note: you don’t need an invitation, that’s just the name of the tasting.
 The complexities of the wines stand out like only Darioush wines can: real showstoppers!